yellowdog/raydog/README.md

 ### User-Supplied Scripts

-To use your own Bash task scripts, please ensure that an EXIT trap is set that stops Ray gracefully, e.g.:
+To use your own Bash task scripts, there are three requirements:

+1. ensure that an EXIT trap is set that stops Ray gracefully, e.g.:
 ```bash
 trap "ray stop; echo Ray stopped" EXIT
 ```

-When Ray is started on either the head node or worker nodes, use the `--block` option with the `ray start` command, to ensure the YellowDog task lifecycle matches that of the Ray processes.
+2. When Ray is started on either the head node or worker nodes, use the `--block` option with the `ray start` command, to ensure the YellowDog task lifecycle matches that of the Ray processes.

-For the script used to set up Ray worker nodes, the private IP address of the head node to connect to will be found in the environment variable `RAY_HEAD_NODE_PRIVATE_IP`.
+3. For the script used to set up Ray worker nodes, the private IP address of the head node to connect to will be found in the environment variable `RAY_HEAD_NODE_PRIVATE_IP`.
+For example, use the command line option `--address=$RAY_HEAD_NODE_PRIVATE_IP:6379` when starting the Ray processes.

 ## Creating SSH Tunnels for the Ray client, dashboard, etc.

 The utility class [`RayTunnels`](utils/ray_ssh_tunnels.py) allows SSH tunnels to be created using a local private key to SSH to the public IP of the Ray head node.
 The class is also used for establishing the required tunnels if observability is used.
 The client, etc., can then be accessed using, e.g., `localhost:10001`.

+By default, tunnels are set up for the client on port `10001`, and the Ray dashboard on port `8265`.

 The `RayTunnels` class depends on the `sshtunnel` package.